brettapeters/social-website-aggregator/README.md

-# Social website aggregator (a la Reddit) application using Meteor and React
+# Social website aggregator (a la Hacker News) application using Meteor and React